Kritika30032002/Top_Secrets/README.md

 **I heartily welcome any and all contributions that match our engineering standards! :raised_hands:**

-That being said, this codebase isn't your typical open source project because it's not a library or package with a limited scope—it's our entire product.
+That being said, this codebase isn't your typical open source project because it's not a library or package with a limited scope — it's our entire product.

 * Contributions make the open source community such an amazing place to learn, inspire, and create.
 * Any contributions you make are greatly appreciated.